 The Celo Blockchain implements a Byzantine Fault Tolerant (BFT) consensus algorithm in which a well-defined set of validator nodes broadcast signed messages between themselves in a sequence of steps to reach agreement even when up to a third of the total nodes are offline, faulty or malicious.
 When a quorum of validators have reached agreement, that decision is final.

 Celo uses a proof-of-stake mechanism for selecting the validator set for a fixed period termed an epoch.
-Anyone can earn rewards by locking Celo Gold and by participating in validator elections and governance proposals.
-Initially, the number of validators will be capped to one hundred nodes elected by Celo Gold holders.
+Anyone can earn rewards by locking CELO and by participating in validator elections and governance proposals.
+Initially, the number of validators will be capped to one hundred nodes elected by CELO holders.
 Validators earn additional fixed rewards in Celo Dollars to cover their costs plus margin.

 Celo uses an on-chain governance mechanism to manage and upgrade aspects of the protocol that reside in the Celo Core Contracts, and for a number of parameters used by the Celo Blockchain.
 This includes operations like upgrading smart contracts, adding new stable currencies, modifying the reserve target asset allocation, and changing how validator elections are decided.

 The Governance contract is set as “owner” for all of the Celo Core Contracts.
 This allows the protocol to carry out agreed governance proposals by executing code in the context of the Governance contract.
-Proposals are selected for consideration and voted on by Celo Gold holders using a weighted vote based on the same Locked Gold commitment used to vote to elect validators.
+Proposals are selected for consideration and voted on by CELO holders using a weighted vote based on the same Locked CELO commitment used to vote to elect validators.

 Celo provides extremely fast, secure synchronization to enable light clients to begin to track the current state of the Celo blockchain ledger almost immediately.
 This means that even wallet users with high latency, low bandwidth, or high cost data tariffs can use Celo.